alexiom/alexiom.github.io/_pages/about.md

 tagline: "Economics Job Market Candidate"
 ---

 My name is Alex Marsh, and I am a doctoral student in economics at the University of North Carolina - Chapel Hill.
-I am on currently job market.
-Please see my CV, research, and teaching experience.
+I am on currently job market, so feel free to see my CV below and my website.

 <center><a href="https://alexmarsh.io/files/AlexMarshCV.pdf" class="btn btn--primary btn--large">CV</a></center>